 Additionally, the X52 is another cool-looking entrant on this joystick list.
 While it looks similar to most other HOTAS joysticks from an aesthetics standpoint, it does have RBG functionality – finally!
 The switches, buttons, and throttles on the unit are also made to look shiny and accurate, which definitely ups the unit’s cool factor.

 Unfortunately, the X56 does seem to be plagued by several quality control issues, as some other entries in our list also are.
-Fortunately, though, Logitech’s customer support is generally good, so you shouldn’t have any trouble setting up an RMA if the device is under warranty.
+Fortunately, though, Logitech’s customer support is generally excellent, so you shouldn’t have any trouble setting up an RMA if the device is under warranty.
 However, whether you want to purchase this unit and run the risk of it breaking or being defective is up to you.

 Fortunately, besides the obvious quality control issues, the X56 seems to be an excellent all-around device.
-Some of the buttons can be hard to reach for small hands, but this should be fine with some getting used-to.
+Some of the buttons can be hard to reach for small hands, but this should be fine with some getting-used-to.
 Also, the unit is quite big, taking up a lot more desk space than the X52.
 Users with smaller desks will need to keep this in mind.

 All in all, if you’re willing to take the risk of getting a defective unit, this product is excellent.
 If you’re not a fan of the Warthog’s real-life look, the X56’s future-technology look might just do it for you.
 With customizable RGB LEDs, this product can really compete your build dreams, too.